 Building awareness and education is imperative for combatting sex trafficking and sexual abuse.
 In the Philippines, we host monthly educational events for children and teens in poverty as well as for their guardians.

-We are building the first boys home (newborn -17 years) in the Philippines for those who have been rescued from sexual abuse and sex trafficking both in person and online.
-We are hoping to open as soon as May 2021.
+We have built the first home specifically for boys (newborn -17 years) in the Philippines who have been rescued from sexual abuse and sex trafficking both in person and online.

 Our vision is to see child survivors healed, restored, and empowered to develop healthy and secure lives.

-In our home we will provide protection, care, restoration, education, healing, and empowerment.
+In our home we provide protection, care, restoration, education, healing, and empowerment.

-Safety: Home away from abusers and legal assistance
+Safety: Short or long-term home safe from abusers and legal assistance.